 Earlier, the Toda women embroidered shawls, which only the rich tourists would buy.
 But now Sheela purchases cotton fabric and converts it into pieces for making shawls, cushions, bedcovers, clutches, keychains etc. She gives these cutouts to the women who then create and sew on their own designs.

 When the Toda women bring Sheela their completed work, they decide the price themselves, Sheela pays instantly and reimburses their bus fare.
-Whether she sells the stock or holds it – she say it is now her problem, not theirs.
-Even during the pandemic, without tourists coming, she continued to buy the embroidery to sustain livelihoods.
+Whether she sells the stock or holds it – she says it is now her problem, not theirs.
+Even during the pandemic, without tourists coming, she continued to buy embroidery to sustain livelihoods.

 She loves seeing the Toda women and her Ooty employees gain financial freedom to choose what they want to do with their incomes.
 Sheela’s employee Epsheba, is sending her daughter to nursing school due to her job with Shalom Ooty.